 Stream gauge records, daily weather records, and climate data were collected from the USGS and the National Weather Service.
 This information, along with GIS data layers, was converted for use in the watershed case studies for the SWAT simulations.
 The updated FSIS site has received positive feedback from stakeholders regarding the updates to surface water and permitting activities within watersheds.

 Other previously developed GIS data layers (DEM, hydrography, land use/land cover, soil and geology formation maps) were processed for use in the watershed case studies.
 Three representative case studies to study the effects of oil and gas operations on the stream flow within the Fayetteville Shale area using the SWAT model have been identified.
 The case study locations were chosen based on biophysical settings and availability of historical stream flow records, and represent diverse hydrologic characteristics.

 The team’s automated mapping of small water bodies identified significantly more surface water than was previously found in national datasets.
 The small water body layer will play an important role in the FSDSS by determining how much water is retained in a watershed, and its development is expected to influence ANRC's surface water diversion permit decisions.
 Object oriented imagery analysis has been used to locate and characterize retention ponds by using high-resolution, color-infrared aerial imagery of the entire Fayetteville Shale area.
 Data processing began and drainage areas for each retention pond were computed.
 The newly developed layer is able to capture the true shape, size, and location of the ponds.
 The results are seen as an improvement to the existing hydrology dataset.

 The project ended on June 30, 2013.
-The final report has been submitted and is being reviewed.
+The final report is listed below under "Additional Information".

 Project Start: October 1, 2009